carapace-sh/carapace-pixi/docs/src/hulkBash.md

 end
 ```
 [Carapace] relies on the work done in [spf13/cobra].
-It is a widely adopted and battle-hardened argument parser that does this without guesswork.
+It is a widely adopted argument parser that does this without guesswork.

 ## Zsh